unicornonacid/design-patterns/README.md

 ## Facade
 Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

+## Proxy
+Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.